Sidebar Site Navigation

 Phone: (307) 766-2402

 UW's Outdoor Program (OP) offers a variety of outdoor experiences as well as training to use the indoor climbing wall.
 Participants have opportunities to develop lifetime recreational skills, gain an appreciation and concern for our natural environment, and meet new people.
 OP sponsors a variety of seasonal programs and outings throughout the year.
 These activities range from day and weekend trips to nearby destinations to extended trips at unique destinations.
 OP also runs clinics and sponsors guest speakers, presentations, and other educational programs.
 Activities are offered for all skill levels through such venues as back country ski outings, trail running, snowshoe outings, back country hiking and camping trips, or rock climbing.
 OP provides an extensive line of rental equipment to the campus community.
 The Outdoor Program staff is ready to expose the university community to a whole new realm of experiences not available anywhere else on campus.
-Visit our web site for more information on OP activities, services, and fees.
+Visit our web site for more information on OP activities and services.

 Dean of Students Office

-David S. Cozzens, Dean of Students, Associate Vice President for Student Affairs
+TBA, Dean of Students, Associate Vice President for Student Affairs

 128 Knight Hall(307)766-3296